The Hope Center

 Brian Schwartz, LPC‑S

-Brian Schwartz, Director of Treatment and Clinical Services for The Children’s Center program called The Hope Center.
-Brian said the program opened in 2015 to support children and families who have experienced trauma.
+Brian Schwartz is the Director of Treatment and Clinical Services for The Children’s Shelter program called The Hope Center.
+Brian said the program opened in 2015 to support children and families who have experienced some form of trauma.
 The Hope Center is funded through grants and Medicaid.
 While a sliding scale may be available, Schwartz said the program has not had to charge families for services.

 The Hope Center uses several therapy approaches, including play therapy, trauma-focused cognitive behavioral therapy, and EMDR.
 Counselors help children reshape the story of what happened to them, understand that the trauma was not their fault, and rebuild a healthier sense of self.

-Many children served by The Hope Center have been affected by abuse, neglect, domestic violence, or ongoing family stress.
+Many children served by The Hope Center have been affected by traumatic experiences, abandonment, and ongoing family stress.
 Schwartz said some children grow up seeing unhealthy relationships as normal.
-The Hope Center helps children and parents learn what safe, calm, loving, and nurturing relationships can look like.
+The Hope Center helps children and parents learn what a safe, calm, loving, and nurturing relationships can look like.

-A typical number of counseling sessions is anywhere from 10 to 18 over a 3-to-4-month period.
-Brian said many families cannot come in every week, so it could be longer.
+A typical number of counseling sessions is 10 to 18 over a 3-to-4-month period.
 Over the past quarter, The Hope Center had 144 active cases.
-Counselors’ caseloads are from 20 to 25 clients.
-Brain said they keep it smaller, so our counselors can focus and plan time in between sessions.
-Families can complete an inquiry form on The Hope Center’s website and are contacted within 24 hours or the next business day.
-Many children may see therapy as a failure and Brian is trying to change that view, so families and children see a visit to a mental health counselor the same as a visit to a medical doctor.
+To ensure each child receives quality care, counselors’ caseloads are no more than 25 clients.
+Families can complete an inquiry form on The Hope Center’s website (click here) and are contacted within 24 hours or the next business day.
+Brian is working to change the way children view therapy.
+Instead of seeing counseling as a failure, he wants children to understand that meeting with a mental health counselor is just as important as visiting a medical doctor.